defjef1979/ethereum-workshop/README.md

 ![](img/deployed.png)

-Important!
-If you ever need to redeploy a smart contract (e.g., because of a mistake or you changed its source code) remove the old deployed contract from Remix by pressing the _X_ button.
+:warning: If you ever need to redeploy a smart contract (e.g., because of a mistake or you changed its source code) remove the old deployed contract from Remix by pressing the _X_ button.